 Once a medieval and Victorian landmark, Ashford Castle is now a 5-star luxury spa hotel, and one of our preferred partners (which means I can secure you extras during your stay there.)
 After admiring the manicured lawns and enchanting fountain outside, be prepared to enjoy some extraordinary activities such as a hawk walk, a day of fishing in Lough Corrib or the River Cong, or relax in the stunning bronze conservatory as you float in the relaxation pool with seashell chandeliers above and the ‘Tree of Life’ mosaic mural symbolizing Irish Celtic Mythology on the side.
 Forget your stresses and live like royalty for a few days!
 Ashford Castle was rumored to be where Prince Harry and Meghan Markle went for their honeymoon; but alas, it was only a rumor!
 Ashford Castle also won the ‘Best in Sustainability’ in the 2019 Irish Tatler Awards, which we love.

 Book your luxurious stay and read about their wellness amenities on the hotel’s website.

 Last but not least is the iconic Dublin Castle, situated in the Republic of Ireland’s capital.
-Over the centuries, this structure has played various vital roles:
+Over the centuries, this structure has played various vital roles as: